dgschwend/sunrise-clock/README.md

 ## Under-the-Hood Impressions

+### Setup and Cabling
 [![Image of Cables][i_cables]][cables]
 [![Image of AudioBoard][i_AudioBoard]][AudioBoard]
-[![Image of DC-DC Converter][i_dc-dc-conv]][dc-dc-conv] DIY PCB for Audio Volume Control.
+[![Image of DC-DC Converter][i_dc-dc-conv]][dc-dc-conv]

+DIY PCB for Audio Volume Control.
 All cabling and setup still in prototype stage.
 I'm thinking about doing a small PCB for all the components...
 Audio Quality could certainly be improved with properly shielded 4-layer PCB.

+### Audio Hardware
 [![Image of Amplifier][i_amplifier]][amplifier]
 [![Image of Speaker inside][i_speaker_inside]][speaker_inside] [![Image of Tweeter][i_tweeter1]][tweeter1]
-Audio Hardware.

 Subwoofer Speaker uses the Glass Sphere as Body.
 Sealing of Glass Sphere using Silicone Ring.
 No apsorptive material in sphere yet... might improve frequency response!

 [![Image of Real-Time Clock][i_rtc]][rtc]
 [![Image of MP3 Player][i_mp3]][mp3]